 And because we don’t want to let you do this, in this post, we’re going to outline eight content types that can ruin your social media reputation – and lose your followers.

-You must avoid these type of posts, if you don’t want to loose your followers.
+You must avoid these types of posts if you don’t want to lose your followers.

 1. Overly Promotional Content